jimburton/M269/tutorials/practice-block-one/README.md

 These exercises build on the code and exercises in the M269 Book, Chapter 6.
-Familiarity with the ADTs in that chapter and their implementations in Python is assumed.
+Familiarity with the ADTs in that chapter and their implementations in Python, especially that of the *linked list*, is assumed.

 ## The Set ADT